ClusterHQ/flocker/docs/concepts/storage-profiles-content.rst

-Flocker Storage Profiles are a way to help you choose different levels of service from your storage provider.
+Flocker Storage Profiles are a way to address the storage requirements for your application, enabling you to choose the best set of service attributes from your storage provider.

 For example, in a development environment you might only want a low cost storage option.
 However, if you need storage for a production environment, you can choose a profile with high performance and high cost options.

 Flocker Storage Profiles require support from your storage driver, and you are able to choose from the following profiles:

-* Gold: This profile is typically for high performance storage.
+* Gold: This profile is suited for applications that have high performance requirements from storage.
+  For example, databases.
-* Silver: This profile is typically the intermediate, or default storage.
+* Silver: This profile is suited for applications that might not require such high performance.
+  Typically, this would align with default storage options.
-* Bronze: This profile is typically for low cost storage.
+* Bronze: This profile is suited for applications that have no requirements for performance, and therefore a low cost option can be selected.

 Please be aware that the actual specification of these profiles may differ between each storage provider.
 The definition for each profile should be documented in the storage providers documentation.